Nexiauk/Gameracy/docs/README.md

 #### As a first-time visitor I want to easily understand the purpose of the website, the organisation, and the benefits its services offer
 * The hero section of the home-page features an image that showcases both gaming and literacy elements.
 The text also describes what Gameracy is, mentions a team of DBS-checked staff and describes the experience on offer.
 * There is a clearly-definied benefits section with a list of benefits to tabletop gaming.
 * The services section briefly outlines the type of services the organisation offers, and recommends using the contact form to get in touch.
+The words **contact us** are have been linked to the contact form.
+It also also always accessible via the sticky navigation bar.
 #### I want to navigate the website easily, with a clear, logical structure to find content
+* There is a visible navigation bar that is sticky, so users can easily browse to another area of the site without the need to scroll back to the top.
+On a mobile, the navigation bar is collapsed and uses a recognisable burger icon to trigger a vertical nav bar.
 #### I want to view testimonials or reviews to understand what existing customers think of the organisation and its services
+* The sticky footer is always on display when a user scrolls, so at any time they can easily navigate to one of the company's social media channels.
+A future update would include a testimonials sidebar on the contact us page.
 #### I want to locate the organisation's social media links to view their followings and see if their content is appropriate
-#### Returning Visitor Goals
+* As mentioned above, the sticky footer has links to our social media channels and is always on display so users don't need to scroll to find it.
+The navbar is narrow and unobtrusive so that it doesn't impede the user's view of the site content.

-* As a returning visitor, I want to easily locate the different types of services and understand the cost implications
+#### As a returning visitor, I want to easily locate the different types of services and understand the cost implications
+* There is a services section on the index page showing the different types of gaming experiences on offer.
+The contact-us form also has an option to book a service.
+Future updates would include a calendar booking system, that schools would create a login to use.
+This would feature more in-depth services information.
-* I want to easily find a way to contact the organisation for more information, to register interest, and with any questions I might have
+#### I want to easily find a way to contact the organisation for more information, to register interest, and with any questions I might have
+* There is a contact form that is accessible both via the nav bar at the top, and through linked text in the services section.
+The form asks for first name, surname, and email - there is also a dropdown where you can specify what type of site visitor you are.
+All fields are mandatory aside from School name, as all visitors won't be from a school.
+The second dropdown asks for the reason you are contacting us so we can make the contacting experience more efficient.

-* I want to see what games are involved in each service and why they have been chosen
+#### I want to see what games are involved in each service and why they have been chosen
+* The Games page has a dedicated card to each game the service offers.
+There is clear imagery of each game showcasing them in their best light.
+The title of each game is included in a different colour, and there is not only a description of what the game's theme/story is, but also a list of bullet-points on why we have chosen each game.
-* I want to easily find out how to book in for the services on offer
+#### I want to easily find out how to book in for the services on offer

 ### Automated Testing
 * #### The W3C Markup Validation Service
 * #### The W3C CSS Validation Service